glenfant/stopit/README.rst

 Credits
 =======

- -This is a NIH package which is mainly a theft of `Gabriel Ahtune's recipe
+- This is a NIH package which is mainly a theft of `Gabriel Ahtune's recipe
   <http://gahtune.blogspot.fr/2013/08/a-timeout-context-manager.html>`_ with
   tests, minor improvements and refactorings, documentation and setuptools awareness I made since I'm somehow tired to copy/paste this recipe among